-We have designed a human experiment that tests the hypothesis that the conceptual representation generated by \ALG\ reflects the meaning of the LLM representation in a human-understandable way.
-We use a learning algorithm to generate a classifier based on the LLM-based embedding using the vector dimensions as features.
-We apply the resulting classifier on a test set.
-We then ask the human testers to classify the same test set, but instead of showing them the input text, we show them only the \ALG-generated concepts.
-We claim that if there is high agreement between the LLM-based classifier and the human raters who only have access to the conceptual representation, then the conceptual representation indeed reflects the meaning of the LLM embedding.
+We have designed a human experiment with the goal of testing the human understandability of the latent representation by observing only its conceptual mapping.
+The experiment tests the agreement, given a set of test examples, between two raters: \begin{enumerate} \item A classifier that was trained on a training set using the LLM embeddings. \item A human rater that does not have access to the training set and does not have access to the test text.
+The only data presented to the human is the top 3 concepts of the \ALG\ representation of the LLM embedding.
+3 graduate students were used for rating. \end{enumerate} We claim that if there is a high agreement between the two, then the conceptual representation indeed reflects the meaning of the LLM embedding.

-To allow classification by the human raters, out of the 7 data sets described in the previous subsection, we chose the 4 that have meaningful names for the classes.
-To make the classification task less complex to the raters, we randomly sampled two classes from each data set, thus creating a binary classification problem.
-For each binary data set, we set aside 20\% of the examples for training a classifier based on the LLM-embedding, using the same method and parameters as in the previous subsection.
-The resulting classifier was then applied to the remaining 80\% of the data set.
+To allow classification by the human raters, out of the 7 datasets described in the previous subsection, we chose the 4 that have meaningful names for the classes.
+To make the classification task less complex for the raters, we randomly sampled two classes from each dataset, thus creating a binary classification problem.
+For each binary dataset, we set aside 20\% of the examples for training a classifier based on the LLM embedding, using the same method and parameters as in the previous subsection.
+The resulting classifier was then applied to the remaining 80\% of the dataset.

-Out of this test set, we sample 10 examples on which the LLM-based classifier was right and 10 on which it was wrong (except for the Ohsumed data set where only 7 wrong answers were found).
-This is the test set that will be presented to the human raters.
+Out of this test set, we sample 10 examples on which the LLM-based classifier was right and 10 on which it was wrong\footnote{except for the Ohsumed dataset where only 7 wrong answers were found}.
+This is the test set that is presented to the human raters.
 Each test case is represented by the 3 top concepts of the \ALG\ embedding, after applying feature selection on the full embedding to choose the top 20\% concepts.
-As before, the conceptual space is $C^*$ with $size=768$ and with the training set used as $T$.
-The rater is presented with an example represented by 3 concepts and two alternative class names, and is instructed to choose one.
-The final human classification of a test example was computed by majority voting of 3 raters.
-Table \ref{human_test} show the raw agreement between the LLM-based classification and human classification.
-Kappa coefficient was not computed as the test set is too small.
-The results are encouraging as they show quite high agreement.
-To get additional results we repeat the experiment in the next subsection but replace the human raters by LLM-based raters.
+As before, the conceptual space is $C^*$ with $size=768$ and with the training set used as contextual text $T'$.